Johnn3volta/docker-laravel-config/README.md

-# Docker Compose for Nginx, PHP-FPM, MYSQL and Node
+# Docker Compose for Nginx, PHP-FPM, MYSQL, LARAVEL and Node
-Docker Compose with NGINX, Node, PHP-FPM and MYSQL services
+Docker Compose with NGINX, Node, PHP-FPM, laravel and MYSQL services

 ## Installation